couchbaselabs/cbl-realm-template-app-swiftui-todo/Capella.md

 ## Setup Access Control and Validation

+The [Access Control and Data Validation](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html) script can be used to setup to validate that data is only written by the owner of the task.

 From the App Endpoints list, click on your newly created App Endpoint `tasks`.
 From the Access Control and Validation screen, click the linked collections `tasks`.
 Follow the following steps:

 - Click the Import from File button.